lucamaf/edge-full-ztp/hack/README.md

 Build the final installer image with:

 `sudo composer-cli compose start-ostree <BLUEPRINT_INSTALLER_NAME> edge-installer --ref rhel/${baserelease}/${basearch}/edge --url http://<IMAGE_BUILDER_IP>:<IMAGE_PUBLISH_PORT>/repo/`

+    NOTE:
+    If you are using `edge-simplified-installer` you will need to use Ignition tool to inject the user configuration into the images [docs](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html-single/composing_installing_and_managing_rhel_for_edge_images/index#edge-how-to-compose-and-deploy-a-rhel-for-edge-image_introducing-rhel-for-edge-images)

 Find the ID of the generate image with: